 COVID-19 in Africa tracker

-The data on COVID-19 cases and deaths is collected from the COVID-19 Data Repository by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
-The data on vaccines is collected from the Bloomberg COVID-19 Vaccine Tracker.
-The data on vaccine donation pledges is collected from the Duke Global Health Innovation Center’s Launch and Scale Speedometer.
+The data on COVID-19 cases and deaths is collected from the COVID-19 Data Repository by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) and Our World in Data (OWID).
+The data on vaccine doses administered so far is collected from OWID also.
+The data on vaccine manufacturing comes from the Launch & Scale Speedometer initiative by the Duke Global Health Innovation Center (DGHIC).

-COVID-19 confirmed cases and reported deaths in Africa (20 October 2021)
+COVID-19 confirmed cases and reported deaths in Africa (2 November 2022)